customer7/ncn/src/site/notes/Notes/Stroke, Ischemic.md

 ![](https://i.imgur.com/2DScLUX.jpg)
 This patient presented with right hemiparesis and aphasia.
 A CTA revealed a left M2 occlusion.
 What this image shows is how collaterals came to the rescue.
 The patient subsequently underwent a successful mechanical thrombectomy with TICI 2C reperfusion.

-- Pink arrow: Represents a patent superior M2.
+- Pink arrow: patent superior M2.
-- Teal arrow: Indicates impeded flow in one of the branches of the inferior M2, suggesting distal occlusion.
+- Teal arrow: impeded flow in one of the branches of the inferior M2, suggesting distal occlusion.
-- White arrow: Points to the complete occlusion of one of the branches of the inferior M2.
+- White arrow: complete occlusion of one of the branches of the inferior M2.
-- Blue arrow: Represents one collateral originating from the right ACA.
+- Blue arrow: one collateral originating from the right ACA.
-- Green arrow: Depicts another collateral originating from the right ACA.
+- Green arrow: another collateral originating from the right ACA.
-- Yellow arrow: Represents a collateral from the PCA.
+- Yellow arrow: a collateral from the PCA.
-- Red arrow: Indicates another collateral from the PCA.
+- Red arrow: another collateral from the PCA.